QuantStack/quantstack.github.io/assets/gsoc.md

 TorchScript can be saved from your Python process and loaded in a process where there is no Python dependency.

-Pythran is a claimless Python to C++ transpiler, which support a large subset of Python and produces machine efficient code.
+Pythran is a claimless Python to C++ transpiler, which supports a large subset of Python and produces machine efficient code.
 Pythran can be used as an ahead-of-time compiler to produce standalone programs or Python extensions.